zachflower/rock-paper-scissors/commodore-basic/README.md

-# Rock, Paper, Scissors (PET BASIC)
+# Rock, Paper, Scissors (Commodore BASIC)

-This is an implementation of a simple rock, paper, scissors app in PET BASIC.
+This is an implementation of a simple rock, paper, scissors app in Commodore BASIC.

 ## Installation